padmakarkotule/python-101/docs/istio/Istio_Add-on_Prometheus_Graphana_Kiali_Jaegar.md

     ✔ Installation complete
     padmakar_kotule@cloudshell:~/bookinfo-lab/istio-1.5.2$

+You can also access from console, but need to expose port and then access it.

+    istioctl dashboard jaeger

 ## Kiali - on Istio
 Kiali is an observability console for Istio with service mesh configuration capabilities.
 **set the addonComponents.kiali.enabled configuration parameter**